 The system architecture determines sprint duration and frequency.
-Sprinting multiprocessors generate extra heat, absorbed by thermal packages and phase change materials [37, 41], and require time to release this heat between sprints.
+Sprinting multiprocessors generate extra heat, absorbed by thermal packages and phase change materials [Raghavan et al. 2012; Skach et al. 2015], and require time to release this heat between sprints.
 At scale, uncoordinated multiprocessors that sprint simultaneously could overwhelm a rack or cluster's power supply.
 Uninterruptible power supplies reduce the risk of tripping circuit breakers and triggering power emergencies.
 But the system requires time to recharge batteries between sprints.
 Given these physical constraints in chip multiprocessors and the datacenter rack, sprinters require recovery time.
 Thus, sprinting mechanisms couple performance opportunities with management constraints.

-We face fundamental management questions when servers sprint independently but share a power supply - which processors should sprint and when should they sprint?
+We face fundamental management questions when servers sprint independently but share a power supply: Which processors should sprint and when should they sprint?
 Each processor's workload derives extra performance from sprinting that depends on its computational phase.
 Ideally, sprinters would be the processors that benefit most from boosted capability at any given time.
 Moreover, the number of sprinters would be small enough to avoid power emergencies, which constrain future sprints.
 Policies that achieve these goals are prerequisites for sprinting to full advantage.

 We present the computational sprinting game to manage a collection of sprinters.
 The sprinting architecture, which defines the sprinting mechanism as well as power and cooling constraints, determines rules of the game.
 A strategic agent, representing a multiprocessor and its workload, independently decides whether to sprint at the beginning of an epoch.
 The agent anticipates her action's outcomes, knowing that the chip must cool before sprinting again.
-Moreover, she analyzes system dynamics, accounting for competitors' decisions and risk of power emergencies.
+Moreover, he or she analyzes system dynamics, accounting for competitors' decisions and risk of power emergencies.

 We find the equilibrium in the computational sprinting game, which permits distributed management.
-In an equilibrium, no agent can benefit by deviating from her optimal strategy.
-The datacenter relies on agents' incentives to decentralize management as each agent self-enforces her part of the sprinting policy.
+In an equilibrium, no agent can benefit by deviating from his or her optimal strategy.
+The datacenter relies on agents' incentives to decentralize management as each agent self-enforces his or her part of the sprinting policy.
 Decentralized equilibria allow datacenters to avoid high communication costs and unwieldy enforcement mechanisms in centralized management.
-More-
+Moreover, equilibria outperform prior heuristics.
+In summary, we present the following contributions: